CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 ### Add Subinterfaces

 Add subinterface to your switch configuration when you want a VLAN associated with a given interface.
+You must have at least one subinterface interface profile specified to configure a bond interface (return to the **Interface Profiles** tab and see *Add Subinterface Profiles* if needed).

 1. Click **Interfaces**.